 2) It is consistent with how Luke uses the word καταλύμα

-καταλύμα was the room used for the Last Supper, the upper room where Jesus ate his last meal with his disciples the night before his crucifixion.
-Furthermore, when Luke mentions a commercial inn, he uses a different Greek word.
-He uses the word πανδοχεῖον (Luke 10:34).
+The word καταλύμα was the room used for the Last Supper, the upper room where Jesus ate his last meal with his disciples the night before his crucifixion.

 Furthermore, the use of the article supports the notion of a commercial inn.
 Luke 2:7 says, “there was no place for them in THE inn.”
 John Nolland says, “The definite article favors reference to the public inn at Bethlehem.”

 What type of inn did Joseph and Mary arrive at on the first Christmas?
-It was not an inn in the modern Western sense.
-When we think of an inn today, we think of something like the Holiday Inn with a hot breakfast and an indoor pool.
+It was not an inn, like the modern Western sense.
+When we think of an inn today, we think of something like the Holiday Inn.
+When we think of a motel today, we think of a place with a hot breakfast, an indoor pool and cable television.
 No such motel existed in the small town of Bethlehem in Jesus’ day.

 Luke Timothy Johnson, The Gospel of Luke (Sacra Pagina), p.
 50.

 Robert Stein, Luke, (New American Commentary), p.
 107.

 John Nolland, Luke 1-9:20, (Word Biblical Commentary), 105.

 Danker, Frederick W., Walter Bauer, and William F. Arndt.
 A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 2nd ed, p.
 414; Alan Thompson, Luke: Exegetical Guide to the Greek New Testament, p.
 120-121; Martin M. Culy, Mikeal C. Parsons & Joshua J. Stigall, Luke: A Handbook on the Greek Text p.
 69